Western Allied campaign in Romania: United States Army Air Forces

+When the Halverson Detachment arrived in Egypt, the plans were given to the Americans for conducting the bombing operations.
 Having declared war on Romania on 5 June 1942, the first attack on Romanian territory was conducted by the United States Army Air Forces on 12 June.
-Ten B-24 Liberators attacked the Romanian oil refineries at Ploiești, two attacked unidentified targets and one attacked the port of Constanța.
-The damage inflicted was negligible and none of the 13 aircraft were lost.
+Thirteen B-24 Liberators took off from RAF Fayid on the night of 11 June.
+Arriving in Romania at dawn, ten B-24s attacked the Romanian oil refineries at Ploiești, two attacked unidentified targets and one attacked the port of Constanța.
+The damage inflicted was negligible.
+Although a Romanian IAR 80 pilot and a German Bf 109 pilot both claimed to have shot down a "Halifax" bomber each, none of the 13 aircraft was lost over Romania.
+Five aircraft were however lost on the return journey to Habbaniyah in Iraq.